The development and structure of oral and dental tissues and their interactions with the oral environment. Applied clinical anatomy.

 - Teaching staff

-Fehrenbach MJ & Herring SW (2011).
-Illustrated Anatomy of the Head and Neck (4th Edition), Elsevier.
+Fehrenbach MJ & Herring SW.
+Illustrated Anatomy of the Head and Neck (5th Edition or later), Elsevier.

 - Graduate Attributes Emphasised